Chongqing Medical University: Organization and affiliations

 On the research front, CQMU has three state key laboratories under the Ministry of Education, one state key laboratory under the Chongqing Ministry of Science and Technology, one national engineering research center, 18 municipal key laboratories, 11 research institutes, six research centers, and 22 research laboratories.
+Since 2020, the university has added more than 4,500 new research projects funded at various levels by the Ministry of Science and Technology and the National Natural Science Foundation of China (NSFC), taken the lead in 54 national key projects, and published over 10,000 SCI-indexed papers, with an average annual growth rate of 10%.
+It has also received 38 new scientific and technological awards at the provincial and ministerial levels.